Student/Teacher Ratio: 20 to 1 with an Educational Assistant

 Religion: Children grow spiritually through daily devotions, music, discussions, activities, and prayer.
 Emphasis is placed on the application of faith to their lives.
 The Young Peacemakers, a scripture based conflict resolution curriculum, is taught.
 Memory work is based on Scripture verses applicable to this curriculum.
-The Association pastors also make weekly presentations in class.
+A pastor also makes weekly presentations to the class.

-Chapel: All students gather together each week for a worship service that includes prayer, music, Christian mission opportunities, and age appropriate talks.
+Chapel: As a class the students attend our all-school chapel every Wednesday morning.
+Our worship service includes prayer, music, Christian mission opportunities, and age appropriate talks.
 Parents are welcome to join us each week for this special time.

 Language Arts & Reading: Children experience a whole language/literature-based reading/language arts curriculum.
 A variety of books, grammar, creative writing, handwriting, spelling, silent reading, literature, and paragraph writing are emphasized.
 Learning centers are available in the classroom to reinforce concepts in all subject areas.

-Technology: The children have access to a computer and educational software in the classroom.
-Students have regular access to school-owned iPads.
+Computers: The children have access to a computer and educational software in the classroom as well as iPads.

 Physical Education: Physical Education is a class designed to develop coordination and large motor skills.
 Various exercises, games, and group activities provide learning and practice.

 Music: The children continue to build on their knowledge of music.
-During the year, they begin to read music, learn to recognize and name different vocal ranges and apply those to singing and identification of instruments in the orchestra.
+During the year, they begin to read music, concentrating on various musical terms and techniques.
 Basic recorder lessons are given to the whole class as they learn to read and play simple pieces.

-Field Trips: To appreciate our community and the world that God has made, the students take a number of field trips that may include a tour of a chocolate factory, ice skating at Comcast Arena, symphonies or plays and a short hike in the mountains.
+Field Trips: To appreciate our community and the world that God has made, the students take a number of field trips that may include a tour of a chocolate factory, ice skating at a local arena, symphonies or plays and a recycling plant.

 Special Activities/Projects: Learning units integrate special activities via field trips and projects.